Word Up! (song): Weekly charts

+Year-end charts

 Mel B version

-"Word Up!" was later covered by British singer Mel B of the Spice Girls (known as Melanie G at that time, and her only single under that name) from the film soundtrack Austin Powers: The Spy Who Shagged Me.
-It was released on June 28, 1999, and peaked at number 13 on the UK Singles Chart.
-The single was also included on the Japanese edition of her album Hot.
+"Word Up" was covered by British singer Melanie "Mel B" Brown of the Spice Girls—known as Melanie G at that time (and her only single under that name), as she was married to one of the Spice Girls' "Spice Boy" dancers, Jimmy Gulzar—as part of the film soundtrack to Austin Powers: The Spy Who Shagged Me.
+Produced by Timbaland, the song was released in the UK on June 28, 1999, and peaked at number 13 on the UK Singles Chart.
+The single was also included on the Japanese edition of Melanie's album Hot.
 Static sings uncredited background vocals on the track.
-Brown's bandmate Emma Bunton sings background vocals on the B-side, "Sophisticated Lady", with an uncredited rap by Dexter.
+Brown's bandmate Emma Bunton sings background vocals on the B-side "Sophisticated Lady", with an uncredited rap by Dexter.